Home Compare EOG vs TXN

 EOG Resources vs Texas Instruments: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Texas Instruments carrying a narrow edge on valuation.
-EOG Resources still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+EOG Resources holds the cleaner structural position, with valuation as the main driver and stability adding further support.
+Texas Instruments still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity